twinsunllc/atlassian-connect/README.md

 $ bundle
 ```

-Run the following to upgrade your database so you can track app installs:
+Execute the following to upgrade your database so you can track app installs:

 ```bash
 bundle exec rake db:migrate